Shadows are Bicategorical Traces: Shadows vs. Traces

 \begin{ex} Let $(\C,\otimes,I)$ be a monoidal category, and let $B\C$ be the bicategory with one object and morphism category given by $\C$, with composition given by the monoidal product.
 Interpreting \cref{eq:thh bicat} in this particular case, we see that $\biHH(B\C)$ is the colimit of the diagram

-Although this diagram is easy to describe explicitly, there is no easy way to compute its colimit.
+Although this diagram is easy to describe explicitly, there is no easy way to compute its colimit, as illustrated in \cref{sec:thh two cat}.
 In general the only description available of the category $\biHH(B\C)$ is formulated in terms of generators and relations \cite[Section II.8]{maclane1998categories}, which is generally not useful for computations. \end{ex}

-In certain cases we can give a more explicit description of $\biHH(B\C)$, which is the content of \cref{sec:thh two cat}, resulting in \cref{cor:thh two cat on obj}.
+In certain cases we can give a more precise description of $\biHH(B\C)$ using very explicit computational arguments, which is the content of \cref{sec:thh two cat}, culminating in \cref{cor:thh two cat on obj}.

-One case in which we can more easily compute $\biHH$ of a bicategory, using homotopy theory, arises when the bicategory is actually a $(2,0)$-category, i.e., all $1$-cells and $2$-cells are equivalences.
-We call such a bicategory a {\it bigroupoid} and denote the (3,1)-category of bigroupoids by $\Grpd_2$.
-To compute $\biHH$ of a bigroupoid, we need to understand the relationship between bigroupoids and spaces.